Study And Practice What A Buddha Taught

 For a complete understanding of this sutta in the context intended by an awakened human being please read the linked suttas at the end of this article. ([x])

 The Dhammapada is a twenty-six chapter volume in the fifth book of the Sutta Pitaka known as the Khuddaka Nikaya.
 The Khuddaka Nikaya is a fifteen-book collection of short texts difficult to classify within the other volumes.
-The Dhammapada is a collection of sayings of the Buddha in verse that can be read as a concise though thorough presentation of an awakened human being’s teachings.
+The Dhammapada is a collection of sayings of the Buddha in verse that can be read as a concise and thorough presentation of an awakened human being’s teachings.
+Pali Canon

 My comments below are in italics.